elutow/ee469-labs-starter/README.md

 Requirements:

+* Either Linux for x86-64 (amd64) or macOS.
+(Help wanted to support other platforms!)
 * Python 3
-* Linux for x86-64 (amd64).
-This is the only supported platform at the moment because [toolchain-icestorm](https://github.com/elutow/toolchain-icestorm) is not compiling for other platforms (help wanted!)
 * TinyFPGA BX

+Steps:

 1. Clone this repo: `git clone https://github.com/elutow/ee469-labs-starter`
 	* NOTE: If you have existing code, you should copy them into this repo.
 This repo modifies some files like `SConstruct` to work with [the forked apio](https://github.com/elutow/apio).